Bromine in Hot Tub Too High? Quick Fixes That Actually Work

 - Regular Shocking

-- Shocking your hot tub with bromine shock treatment helps maintain effective sanitization, especially after heavy use.
+- Shocking your hot tub with bromine shock treatment helps maintain effective sanitation, especially after heavy use.

 - Prevent Contaminants